PSagarJ/travel-companion-finder/docs/BACKEND_SCHEMA.md

 ## 8. Relationship integrity notes

-- A user only gains access to a `Trip`'s chat and expenses after moving from `applicants` to `members` (creator approval).
+- A user only gains access to a `Trip`'s chat and expenses after moving from `applicants` to `approvedMembers` (creator approval).
-- `Review` creation is gated on the related `Trip.status` being `Completed`, verified server-side (not trusted from the client).
+- `Review` creation is gated on the related `Trip.status` being `Completed`, verified server-side.
-- `Trip.status` is a derived/computed value on read wherever possible, rather than a field that can drift out of sync with `startDate`/`endDate` — except for `Cancelled`, which is the one true manual state.
+- `Trip.status` is a derived/computed value on read wherever possible (`Ongoing`/`Completed`), rather than a field that can drift out of sync with `startDate`/`endDate` — `Cancelled` is the one true manual state, and `Planning` only ever appears on legacy records.
+- Most relationships are enforced at the application layer (matching string IDs) rather than via Mongoose's built-in `ref`/`populate()` — `Expense.tripId` is the sole exception.